csvance/keras-mobile-detectnet/README.md

 ![Example](example.jpg)

 MobileDetectNet is an object detector which uses [MobileNet][mobilenet] feature extractor to predict a coverage map and bounding boxes.
 It was designed to be computationally efficient for deployment on embedded systems and easy to train with limited data.
-It was inspired by the design of [DetectNet][detectnet].
+It was inspired by the design of [DetectNet][detectnet] and [Faster R-CNN][faster-r-cnn].

 ### Network Arcitecture
 ```python